fatbobman/SwiftDataKit/README.md

 # SwiftDataKit

+> Due to adjustments in the storage logic, SwiftDataKit is **no longer applicable to SwiftData following WWDC 2024**.
+For more details, please read [SwiftData in WWDC 2024: The Revolution Continues, Stability Still Awaits](https://fatbobman.com/en/posts/use-core-data-features-in-swiftdata-by-swiftdatakit/).

 SwiftDataKit is an extension library of SwiftData that allows SwiftData developers to access Core Data objects corresponding to SwiftData elements.

 Since the SwiftData framework was not fully functional in the initial creation, developers still need to call Core Data methods to implement some advanced features.